 OREMC Storytime Shares the Magic of Books

 Get ready.
 Get set.
 Read!
-Okefenoke REMC is pleased to announce the launch of its virtual OREMC Storytime, in partnership with Ferst Readers, beginning Sunday, January 22.
+Okefenoke REMC is pleased to announce the launch of its virtual OREMC Storytime, in partnership with Ferst Readers.
 Each Sunday at 1 p.m., a new story will be posted on OREMC’s Facebook page and YouTube channel.
 Books will be read by OREMC employees, board directors/trustees and/or community members targeting the co-op’s littlest members.
-Our first book is George and the Big Red Fish.
+View the complete OREMC Storytime Playlist on Youtube.

 “It was an idea born during the COVID lockdowns when very few were going very far,” explains OREMC Communications/Marketing Coordinator Michele Hutchins.
 “With schools closed, and many parents working at home, the idea of a children’s storytime flickered as a way to share the magic of books virtually, given kids couldn’t gather for storytime in their classrooms.
 But like everyone else, most of our administrative staff was working remotely and our line crews were staggered and only onsite briefly to gather materials and work out in the field.”

 It wasn’t until employees returned to more normal schedules that planning and logistics began to fall into place.
 OREMC was already a major supporter of early childhood literacy through its partnership with Ferst Readers, where families can sign up their child to receive an age-appropriate book a month from birth to five years old, at no cost to them.